Aladdin Sane: Side two

 "Let's Spend the Night Together" is the only cover song on the album.
-Written by Mick Jagger and Keith Richards and recorded by the Rolling Stones in 1967, the song's appearance blatantly acknowledges the influence of the Stones on the entire record.
+Written by Mick Jagger and Keith Richards and recorded by the Rolling Stones in 1967, the song's appearance on Aladdin Sane acknowledges the influence of the Stones on the entire record.
 While the original was psychedelic, Bowie's rendition is faster, raunchier and more glam-influenced.
 It features synthesisers that Pegg believes give the track a "fresh, futuristic sheen".
 Several critics also consider it a gay appropriation of a heterosexual song.
 The cover has been criticised in the ensuing decades as camp and unsatisfying.

 "The Jean Genie" began as an impromptu jam titled "Bussin'" on the charter bus when travelling between Cleveland and Memphis.
 The Bo Diddley-inspired guitar riff is a variation of the Yardbirds' "I'm a Man" and "Smokestack Lightning".
 Bowie called it "a smorgasbord of imagined Americana" and his "first New York song", he wrote the lyrics to "entertain" Warhol associate Cyrinda Foxe, who appeared in the song's accompanied music video.
 The music is heavily blues-influenced, leading Perone to contest: "This piece exudes the British blues spirit like no previous Bowie song."
-The lyrics were also an ode to Iggy Pop, Bowie calling the song's character a "white-trash, kind of trailer-park kid thing – the closet intellectual who wouldn’t want the world to know that he reads".
+The lyrics were also an ode to Iggy Pop, Bowie calling the song's character a "white-trash, kind of trailer-park kid thing – the closet intellectual who wouldn't want the world to know that he reads".

 "Lady Grinning Soul" was one of the final songs written for the album.
 It was also a last-minute addition, replacing the "sax version" of "John, I'm Only Dancing" as the closing track.
-A possible inspiration for the song is American soul singer Claudia Lennear, whom Bowie met during the US tour and also inspired the Rolling Stones' "Brown Sugar", although O'Leary argues that the inspiration was French singer Amanda Lear, a sometime girlfriend of Bowie's.
+A possible inspiration for the song is American soul singer Claudia Lennear, whom Bowie met during the US tour and also inspired the Rolling Stones' "Brown Sugar", although the critic Chris O'Leary argues that the inspiration was the French singer Amanda Lear, a sometime girlfriend of Bowie's.
 Unlike other tracks on the album, "Lady Grinning Soul" has a sexual ambiance, lushness and serenity, and features flamenco-style guitar from Ronson and a Latin-style piano part from Garson.
 The track has been described as a lost James Bond theme.